stymwg/Project1/README.md

 ##General Info - Short Reads

+The four lanes of Illumina data can be concatenated using the command cat file1 file2 file3 file4 > new_sequence_file.
+The concatenated short-read sequence file path for both the first and second read mates can then be input into our short-read script - example short-read scripts can be found under SR_SX_script notation, where X is the sample number.
-Short-read scripts (called SR_SX_script) assemble Illumina data into complete assemblies.
-Completed short-read assemblies for our five samples can be found in the Short-Reads branch under notation assembly_SX_SR.fasta (X=sample identity) The QC for each assembly can be found under notation QC_SX_SR.txt.
+The QC for each assembly can be found under notation QC_SX_SR.txt.
 The scripts used to produce these QC outputs can be found under notation Pilon Polished assemblies can also be found in the repository under notation polished_assembly_SR_SX.fasta.
 The QC for each polished assembly can be found under notation QC_polishedSX_SR.txt.
 The scripts used to produce these QC outputs can be found under notation

 ##General Info - Long Reads